adrianmcphee/smarterbase/examples/simple/03-with-indexing/README.md

 - Defines a User struct with indexed fields (email, role)
 - Creates multiple users with different roles
-- Queries by unique index (email)
+- Queries by indexed field (email)
-- Queries by multi-value index (role)
+- Queries by indexed field (role)
 - Updates a user and re-queries to see changes
 - Lists all users